-$^{^{7}}$ We take the size of firm B's board as given and focus on the board's response to the shock on the intensive rather than the extensive margin.
+11We take the size of firm B's board as given and thus focus on the board's response to the shock on the intensive rather than the extensive margin.
+In practice, for the kinds of shocks that we consider in our empirical analysis, we do not expect board size to be changed.